multi-software-co/Emoji-Library-and-Utilities/README.md

 ### Emoji List

 For the categories, an ordered list of all supported emoji, unicode versions, and skin-tone variations, we parse the [latest version of this file](https://unicode.org/Public/emoji/latest/emoji-test.txt).
+(Note that this links to the latest *released* version, so there may be a newer version than this.)

 ### AppleName.strings